-Monday morning, reddit user Matthew Cornett shared a video to the /r/hockey subreddit using the handle hockey7676.
-In the brief clip, Subban offered words of support to the Cornetts’ 13-year-old son, Ty Cornett, who he says has been subjected to racial slurs and other discriminatory taunts, as he plays for the Plymouth Stingrays in Michigan.
+Monday morning, reddit user Matthew Cornett shared a video of Subban to the /r/hockey subreddit using the handle hockey7676.
+In the brief clip, P.K. offered words of support to the Cornetts’ 13-year-old son, Ty, who he says has been subjected to racial slurs and other discriminatory taunts as he plays for the Plymouth Stingrays in Michigan.

 “This year has been tough.
 My son is very aggressive and loud, so that brings out the trash talk.
 I have no problem with trash talking at all (part of the sport), but the racist talk needs to stop.
 Between the N-word being thrown at him over and over, being called monkey by players and parents, having an entire team beat their chests and act like gorillas whenever he touched the puck, and being told he should be lunched by former teammates,” Cornett commented on his post.

 Subban’s message of support encouraged Ty to “keep moving forward.”

 “As long as you’re still breathing, in this world, you’ve gotta believe in yourself and let nobody tell you what you can and can’t do, especially if it’s because of he color of your skin.
 In this world, some things happen that we don’t really understand.
 That’s OK, we don’t have to understand [them].
 All we have to do is understand ourself, believe in ourself, and keep trying and keep pushing forward.”

 My 13 year old son has been dealing with a lot of racist taunts this year.
 He received a text message Saturday night from his favorite player PK Subban from hockey